Can you afford a long-distance bicycle tour?

 Check out this website

-In the wide open spaces of the Western United States is particularly easy, but you can find free camping spots all over the country.
+In the wide open spaces of the Western United States wild camping is particularly easy.
+But you can find free camping spots all over the country.
+Even in heavily populated areas of the country like the east coast.

 The best place to start your search for a free place to camp is on freecampsites.net.
-I just did a search and here’s what the website came back with:
+I just did a search and here’s what the website came back with for camping spots near where we are in Missouri:

 No bad.
 The site has come up with free dispersed camping spots on national forest land, some rest areas where camping is officially prohibited but actually permitted and some nice spots down dirt roads.
 In our experience, the recommendations and reviews on freecampsites.net are highly reliable.